Seasonal Closures to Protect Elk at Emerald Mountain Begin December 1

-The Bureau of Land Management is reminding people to observe seasonal closures in place at Emerald Mountain near Steamboat Springs to protect wintering and calving elk.
+The Bureau of Land Management is reminding people to observe seasonal closures that begin December 1 at Emerald Mountain near Steamboat Springs to protect wintering and calving elk.

 Non-WSA Lands with Wilderness Characteristics